meshcloud/meshcloud-docs/docs/meshstack.user-group-provisioning.md

 ## Global Groups

-The established concept of a group in meshStack is called a "meshCustomerUserGroup".
-Those are always related to a meshCustomer, so they exist with a relation to one.
+The established concept of a group in meshStack is called a "meshWorkspaceUserGroup".
+Those are always related to a meshWorkspace, so they exist with a relation to one.
 With the provisioning of users and groups to meshStack we introduce a new type of groups called "global groups".
-Those are not owned by a meshCustomer but are rather available to all of them.
+Those are not owned by a meshWorkspace but are rather available to all of them.
 They cannot be modified manually or programmatically but are synced only via an external system, in this case an Azure AD.
-Assignment of global groups to meshCustomers and meshProjects within the meshPanel works the same way as it does for meshCustomerUserGroups.
+Assignment of global groups to meshWorkspaces and meshProjects within the meshPanel works the same way as it does for meshWorkspaceUserGroups.

 ## AAD Configuration